croque-scp/scp/articles/scp-3211/README.md

 The `fileUrl` property is the URL that all of the necessary files can be found at, including images and `3211.js`.

-The `warningText` property determines what text shows up in the "WARNING" image on the first screen.

 ### Copying the files

 The English source files are kept in `src/en/`.
 In your fork of this